Degradation-Consistent Paired Training for Robust AI-Generated Image Detection: Introduction

 \section{Introduction}

 The rapid advancement of generative models---including diffusion models~\cite{rombach2022ldm,podell2023sdxl}, GANs~\cite{goodfellow2014gan}, and autoregressive generators---has made the detection of AI-generated images an urgent forensic challenge.
+Beyond unconditional synthesis, generative techniques have rapidly expanded into a wide spectrum of editing and content-creation tasks, such as gradient-guided image inpainting with explicit modeling of context validity~\cite{shi2026validity}, texture generation with adaptive fusion for image inpainting~\cite{shi2026texture}, and talking head video generation jointly driven by keypoints and action units for video conferencing~\cite{shi2025keypoints}.
+The proliferation of such generative pipelines means that AI-manipulated content reaching downstream platforms is increasingly diverse in modality, semantics, and post-processing, which in turn raises the bar for detectors to remain reliable under varied real-world degradation and compression conditions.
 While recent detectors achieve strong performance in controlled settings, their robustness to common image corruptions encountered in real-world deployment remains limited~\cite{gragnaniello2021gan}.

 Images shared on social media platforms routinely undergo JPEG compression, resolution downscaling, and blur.
 These degradations can cause detector accuracy to drop by over 20 percentage points---for example, our experiments show that a DINOv2-based~\cite{oquab2024dinov2} classifier's accuracy drops from 86.2\% to 52.3\% under JPEG compression at quality factor 30.
 This vulnerability undermines the practical utility of otherwise strong detectors.